Mandrill vs. Gorilla: Who Would Win A Fight?

 A pride of lions is pretty capable of handling this powerful primate, its immense strength notwithstanding.

-There is no doubt that gorillas’ maximum weight of 586 lbs and their ability to heft 1,800 lbs is nothing short of impressive.
-The fact that they also have pretty formidable fangs with a bite force which at 1,300 psi is precisely twice a lion’s which is only 650 psi, is another factor which weighs in their favor.
+There is no doubt that a gorilla’s vast size and ability to heft 1,800 lbs is nothing short of impressive.
+The fact that they also have pretty formidable fangs with a bite force which at 1,300 psi, is another factor that weighs in their favor, especially when considering that the bite force of a lion is approximately 650 psi.

 However, the gorilla would sustain serious injury against a single lion.
 After all, it would be facing a maximum potential weight of 550 lbs (pretty close to its own) of natural feline agility and ferocity.
 Not to mention claws and fangs.

 What’s more, lions rarely hunt alone.
-And while the gorilla might be able to deal damage to at least one adversary, it would simply be outmatched by the rest.
+And while the gorilla might be able to deal damage to at least one adversary, it would simply be overpowered by the rest.

 About the Author